arunkumar-mourougappane/arunkumar-mourougappane/README.md

 💬 Ask me about ...
 - Hardware interfacing questions.
-- Best place to stargaze in Illinois or in Noth-East of US.
+- Best place to stargaze in Illinois or in North-East of US.
 - Solving concurrency issues in Embedded Systems.
 - How to shell script?
 - My photography collections and pics.